 Humbert was perfectly capable of intercourse with Eve, but it was Lilith he longed for.

-This serpent twined about the woman would be representative of Lilith, such as Michelangelo's representation of Lilith as the serpent of the tree of knowledge (Daath/DOTh) below.
+This serpent twined about the woman also resembles a representative of Lilith, such as Michelangelo's representation of Lilith as the serpent of the tree of knowledge (Daath/DOTh) below.

 From The Sistine Chapel (Michelangelo: Selected Scholarship in English) by William Wallace: